anjaleechavan/Sales-and-Finance-Analytics-using-Excel/README.md

 ⚙️Utilized **Pivot Tables** for analyzing sales and finance trends over different time periods (year, month, quarter).

 💲Generated **Profit and Loss Statements** to compare actual performance with targets, identifying areas of success and improvement opportunities.

+ ### 🚀Impact:

+**Efficient Data Management**: Made it quicker and easier for Atliq Hardware to locate and utilize their sales and finance data.

+**Enhanced Analysis**: Facilitated more effective analysis of sales trends, financial performance, and key metrics by having all data in one central location.